eth-sri/tableak/README.md

 # TabLeak: Tabular Data Leakage in Federated Learning

 This is the accompanying code repository to the paper "TabLeak: Tabular Data Leakage in Federated Learning", to be presented at ICML 2023.
 The code will be released soon.
-For any question, please feel free to contact the authors.
+For any questions, please feel free to contact the authors.

 ------
 **Authors**:<br>